awsdocs/amazon-translate-developer-guide/doc_source/get-started-cli.md

 There are two ways to use the CLI to translate text with Amazon Translate\.
 For short text, you can provide the text that you want to translate as a parameter of the `translate-text` command\.
 For longer text, you can provide the source language, target language, and text in a JSON file\.

 To use Amazon Translate from the command line, you need to know the endpoint and region for the service\.
-For a list of available endpoints and regions, see [Guidelines and Limits](limits-guidelines.md)\.
+For a list of available endpoints and regions, see [Amazon Translate Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#translate_region) in the *AWS General Reference*\.

 ## Translate Text Using the Command Line<a name="cli-command-line"></a>